-Volcanos in CameroonWith 2 volcanos in Cameroon there have been a total of 3 siginificant eruptions over the past 2000 years.
-Over 1700 people were killed.
-The worst volcanic eruption in terms of deaths, destroyed houses and financial damages happened on 08/21/1986 at the volcano "Oku Volc Field".
-Only here 1700 people died.
+Volcanos in CameroonWith 2 volcanos in Cameroon there have been a total of 3 significant eruptions over the past 200 years.
+Over 1,700 people were killed.
+The worst volcanic eruption in terms of deaths, destroyed houses and financial damages happened on 08/21/1986 with the eruption of "Oku Volc Field".
+Here, 1700 people died.

-The following list shows all volcanoes of the last 2000 years with significant damage.
+Significant volcanic eruptions in Cameroon in the last 200 yearsThe following list shows all volcanic eruptions of the last 200 years with significant damage.
 The column "VEI" stands for the volcano explosivity index, which represents the strength of the eruption from a geological point of view.
 This takes into account the height and volume of the rocks ejected.
-The scale ranges from 0-8, with the severity of the outbreak increasing tenfold with each value.
-For example, a VEI of 1 means that the volcano throws lava and rock masses of 100,000 to 1 million cubic metres up to 1 kilometre high.
-From VEI 8 a volcano is considered a super volcano.
-Here, more than 1000 cubic kilometers of tephra are thrown to altitudes of more than 25 kilometers.
+The scale ranges from 0-8, with the severity of the eruption increasing tenfold with each value.
+For example, a VEI of 1 means that the volcano throws lava and rock masses of 100,000 to 1 million cubic meters up to 1 kilometer high.
+From VEI 8, a volcano is considered a super volcano.
+Here, more than 1,000 cubic kilometers of tephra are thrown to altitudes of more than 25 kilometers.

 The highest explosivity index in Cameroon reached in the review period was VEI 3 in 1986.
 The volcano Oku Volc Field threw tephramasses of at least 10 million cubic meters over 3 kilometers high.
 Volcanoes of this size can theoretically erupt at this intensity every year.